How to Easily List WordPress Custom Post Types in a Searchable Table

 - Many e-commerce plugins include a ‘products’ custom post type.
 This is built on top of the familiar WordPress editor, supplemented with additional fields for displaying pricing data, shipping methods, and so on.
 For example, WooCommerce has a ‘products’ custom post type, and Easy Digital Downloads has a ‘downloads’ custom post type.

-- WordPress events plugins create an ‘events’ custom post type.
+- WordPress events plugins create an ‘events’ CPT.
 This makes it easy to add upcoming courses and events to your website.

 - Most WordPress themes come with one or more custom post types.
 This can include post types for portfolios, testimonials, real estate listings, etc.